 Now that you have your CPU picked out you need a motherboard to match it.
 The 'central nervous system' of your PC -- the motherboard connects everything together and makes sure they play nice.
 Today's motherboards are loaded with extra features like sound, ethernet, USB, RAID, and even sometimes wireless.

 Motherboards are designed around a chipset duo, commonly called the northbridge and the southbridge.
 The chipsets determine what CPU, memory and other features your motherboard will support.
-Intel and AMD both make their own chipsets for their own platforms and nVidia makes pretty good chipsets for both platforms.
+Intel and AMD both make their own chipsets for their own platforms.
 New chipsets are always being released to keep up with the latest features so be sure to buy a recent one.
 If you're looking to run two video cards in SLI or CrossFire mode you'll need to match the appropriate chipset with the appropriate dual-card technology.

-Some features to look for in new motherboards are a 16x PCI-e v2.0 slot (or more if you want SLI), dual channel memory support, lots of USB 2.0 ports, gigabit ethernet, and SATA III with RAID support.
+Some features to look for in new motherboards are a 16x PCI-e v3.0 slot (or more if you want SLI), dual channel memory support, lots of USB 3.1 ports, gigabit ethernet, and NVMe slots.

 Besides your hard drive, RAM is one of the biggest bottlenecks in a modern PC system.
 Always spend the extra few dollars to get the fastest speed your motherboard and CPU can handle.
-Most PCs today have switched to the DDR3 memory standard.
-Purchase at least DDR3-1600 (PC3 12800) with DDR3-2133 (PC3 17000) being highly recommended.
+Most PCs today have switched to the DDR4 memory standard.
+Purchase at least DDR4-3200 (PC4 25600) which will work fine in both AMD and Intel systems.
 In addition to speed RAM is also valued by its latency.
-You will often see numbers like 8-8-8-24 in the spec which indicate its latency.
-The lower the numbers the better with the first two numbers being the most important.
+You will often see numbers like 14-14-14-34 in the spec which indicate its latency.
+The lower the numbers the better -- with the first two numbers being the most important.

 How much RAM do you need?
 Well, as the old saying goes, you can never have too much.
-Most modern games on Windows 7/8/8.1 won't work well with less than 4GB.
-If you feel that 8GB won't break the bank then I highly recommend it.
+Most modern games on Windows 7/10 won't work well with less than 8GB.
+If you feel that 16GB won't break the bank then I highly recommend it.
 [Note that if you don't run a 64-bit OS you will not be able to access more than about 3.2GB.]

 When purchasing RAM it is always best to buy RAM in matching pairs.
 Most motherboards support dual-channel memory.
 This allows it to access two sticks of memory at the same time, thus doubling your memory speed.
 Even if your motherboard doesn't have that feature it's still often cheaper to buy your RAM in matching pairs.
 A few Intel motherboards now support triple channel memory for even higher performance.